ramified/personal_handwritten_collection/README.md

 I mean, the documents in the folder named "sketsch_of_lectures" are not useful for you.
 I keep them here only for the convenience of myself.

+####Explanations about the missed date of "Eine Woche,  ein Beispiel"

+November 28th-December 5th, 2021: focus on the "moduli".